kalefish52/2021RladiesBats/README.md

 # 2021RladiesBats
 The purpose of this repo is to serve as a resource for best practices in data management.
+Use 2021RladiesBats.Rmd.
 Resources include:
 1) Intro to working with github and Rstudio
 2) Best practices in data management